baneteasnow/baneteasnow.github.io/_posts/2019-09-21-the-things-you-can-see-only-when-you-slow-down.md

 ---
 layout: post
 category: book2
-title: "The Things You Can See Only When You Slow Down | Heamin Sunim (Kitap)"
+title: "The Things You Can See Only When You Slow Down | Haemin Sunim (Kitap)"
 kitap: "The Things You Can See Only When You Slow Down: How to Be Calm and Mindful in a Fast-Paced World"
 tr: "Yalnızca Yavaşladığında Görebileceğin Şeyler - Meşgul Bir Dünyada Sakin Kalmak"
-yazar: "Heamin Sunim"
+yazar: "Haemin Sunim"
 yil: "2018"
 sayfa: "288"
 goodreads: "https://www.goodreads.com/book/show/30780006-the-things-you-can-see-only-when-you-slow-down"